Battle of Gagra (October 1992)

-The Battle of Gagra was fought between Georgian forces and the Abkhaz secessionists aided by the Confederation of Mountain Peoples of the Caucasus (CMPC) militants from 1 to 6 October 1992, during the War in Abkhazia.
+The Battle of Gagra, or Operation Storm was fought between Georgian forces and the Abkhaz secessionists aided by the Confederation of Mountain Peoples of the Caucasus (CMPC) militants from 1 to 6 October 1992, during the War in Abkhazia.
 The allies, commanded by the Chechen warlord Shamil Basayev, captured the town of Gagra from the undermanned Georgian forces (which were reportedly fewer in numbers but possessed more tanks and armoured personnel carriers) in a surprise attack, leading to an outbreak of ethnic cleansing of local Georgian population.
 The battle proved to be one of the bloodiest in the war and is widely considered to be a turning point in the Georgian-Abkhaz conflict.
 The action, in which Russian commanders were suspected to have aided to the attackers, also resulted in a significant deterioration of the Georgian-Russian relations.

 Background

 During the Russian Empire and Soviet Union, Gagra was a prominent Black Sea resort town in the northwest of Abkhazia, near the international border between Georgia and the Russian Federation.
 Georgian forces took control of the town from the Abkhaz separatist militia in an August 1992 amphibious operation; part of the Georgian government forces’ attempts to push its offensive southward against the rebel-held enclave around Gudauta, where the Abkhaz secessionist leadership had taken refuge after Georgian troops had entered the regional capital of Sukhumi.
 Gudauta was also home to a Soviet-era Russian military base, consisting of the 643rd anti-aircraft missile regiment and a supply unit, which were used to funnel arms to the Abkhaz.
 After an initial military setback, Abkhaz leaders urged Moscow and the Confederation of Mountain Peoples of the Caucasus to intervene in the conflict.
 The Confederation responded by declaring war on Georgia and sent hundreds of its fighters to aid the Abkhaz side.
 Meanwhile, the Russian government arranged on 3 September 1992 a truce which left the Georgian government in control of most of Abkhazia, but obliged it to withdraw a large part of its troops and hardware from Gagra and its environs.
 The conflicting sides resumed the negotiations concerning Abkhazia’s status within Georgia, whose inviolable territorial integrity was emphasized in the ceasefire agreement.